KubeOperator/kubeapps-plus/chart/README.md

 3. (Optional) Delete the App Repositories CRD:

-> **Warning**: Don't execute this step if you have more than one Kubeapps installation in your cluster.
+> **Warning**: Don't execute this step if you have more than one Kubeapps Plus installation in your cluster.

 ```console
 kubectl delete crd apprepositories.kubeapps.com
 ```

-4. (Optional) Clean the Kubeapps namespace:
+4. (Optional) Clean the Kubeapps Plus namespace:

-> **Warning**: Don't execute this step if you have workloads other than Kubeapps in the `kubeapps` namespace.
+> **Warning**: Don't execute this step if you have workloads other than Kubeapps Plus in the `kubeapps` namespace.

 ```console
 kubectl delete namespace kubeapps
 ```

-5. Install the latest version of Kubeapps (using any custom modifications you need):
+5. Install the latest version of Kubeapps Plus (using any custom modifications you need):

 ```console
 helm repo update